nish-d/vicky002.github.io/_posts/2016-02-28-My-internship-interview-experience-with-Amazon-LinkedIn-BrowserStack-Mozilla-and-Slack.md

 After, a week I got an email saying I'm moving to the next round.
 Now this was so exciting and I was trying my hardest.
 Fourth round was very surprising.
 We talked about the company and my previous interviews.
 Finally, I was offered the internship on call. :D

-Frankly telling I had never imagined that I'd intern in US.
+Frankly telling I had never imagined that I'd intern in the US.
 I accepted the offer and will be joining the company in June.
 Recruiting team is very friendly and helpful.
 I'm very excited to join the Automation and Testing Team this summer at Slack.

 # LinkedIn